se3ya/CustomPosters/README.md

 ## FAQ

 ### **Q: Can I use multiple poster packs at the same time?**
 Yes!
 The mod supports multiple poster packs.
-You can enable or disable packs in the configuration file.
+You can configure poster packs in the config.

 ### **Q: Is this mod compatible with other ship mods?**
 Yes, the mod is compatible with **ShipWindows**, **2 sToRy ShIp**, and **WiderShipMod**.
 Poster positions are automatically adjusted based on the installed mods.